 🕒 Total: 35 minsStep 1

 Peel and cut daikon into ⅘-inch (2cm) thick rounds, then further divide each round into bite-sized pieces, either into sixths or eighths.
-Cut chicken thighs into ⅘-inch (2 cm) cubes.
+Cut chicken thigh into ⅘-inch (2 cm) cubes.
 Peel and grate ginger.

 Step 2